Darxo/Hardened/README.md

 	- **Worn Kite Shields** now have 13 Melee Defense (down from 15), 23 Ranged Defense (down from 25) and lose **Knock Back**
 - Wooden Shields, Kite Shields and Heater Shields which are colored in Mercenary Colors (e.g. your own) grant +5 Resolve while equipped

-### Normalized Difficulty Scaling
+### Streamlined Difficulty Scaling

 - Most vanilla difficulty scaling methods (day/player strength/renown scaling) are disabled
-- Instead the following normalized system is added:
+- Instead the following streamlined system is added:
-	- Contracts are 1% more difficul for every 10 Renown, up to a maximum of 1000%
+	- Contracts are 1% more difficult for every 10 Renown, up to a maximum of 1000% more
-	- Contracts pay 1% more Crowns for every 10 Renown, up to a maximum of 1000%
+	- Contracts pay 1% more Crowns for every 10 Renown, up to a maximum of 1000% more
-	- Every non-contract encounter in the world becomes 1% more difficult for every day that has passed, up to a maximum of 300% at day 300
+	- Every other scaling encounter in the world becomes 1% more difficult for every day that has passed, up to a maximum of 300% at day 300
 - You can view the current contract difficulty when looking at the renown tooltip

 ### Throwing Weapon Rework